lmfit/asteval/doc/motivation.rst

             yield
         finally:
             sys.setrecursionlimit(old_limit)

     with limited_recursion(100):
         Interpreter().eval(...)

+You can also pass in a `max_time` (in seconds) when you create an asteval Interpreter, wich will try to limit the amount of time an expression will take.
+This is actually of limited utility, since the calculation must return to the asteval interpreter for the runtime to be checked at all.
+Many long-running calculations will be stuck deep inside C-code evaluated by the Python interpreter itself, and not return or allow other threads to run until that calculation is done.
+That is, from within a single process, there really is not a foolproof way to tell asteval to have a maximum runtime.
+The most reliable way to put a firm limit on runtime is to have a second process watching the execution time of the asteval process and interrupt or kill it.

-In summary, there are many ways that asteval could be considered part of an un-safe programming environment.
+In summary, while asteval attempts to be safe and is definitely safer than using :py:func:`eval`, there are many ways that asteval could be considered part of an un-safe programming environment.
 Recommendations for how to improve this situation would be greatly appreciated.